 Most people would not consider buying a home without an agent.
-In any given year, only about 10% to 20% of the home buying sales are transactions completed without the services of a real estate agent.
-Although many for sale by owner sellers will pay a commission to a buyer's agent, some will not.
-Some FSBOs want to sell without any real estate agents involved the transaction whatsoever.
+In any given year, only about 10 percent to 20 percent of the home buying sales are transactions completed without the services of a real estate agent.
+Although many For Sale by Owner sellers will pay a commission to a buyer's agent, some will not.
+Some FSBOs want to sell without any real estate agents involved in the transaction whatsoever.
 In the industry, we call these types of sellers unrepresented.

 Beware if you are trying to buy a home directly from an unrepresented seller.
-Odds are the seller won't know what she is doing or she might be taking advantage of you; either way, it could be problematic.
+The seller may not know what they are doing or might be taking advantage of you; either way, it could be problematic.

 An unrepresented seller might choose to lock out a real estate agent because of money.
 Their reasoning is they don't want to pay a real estate commission.
 Some of them lose a lot of money because of the perception that paying a commission costs more when a good agent often pays for herself through negotiation services.
 But that's their loss and your gain.

 Agents in the industry see a lot of FSBOs underprice.
 That's good for you, though.
 It's also common for a home buyer to wonder if the seller is hiding a defect or some other problem because they don't want an agent involved, and that's quite possible as well.

 Before moving forward to buy a home from a for sale by owner, ask the seller if you can let your agent represent you.
 The seller might be willing to pay a commission for a buyer's agent, which means your agent costs you nothing.
 It's worth asking about.
 If not, here's what you do:

 - Find out how much comparable homes sold for before making an offer.
 The prices of active listings are pretty much worthless and not indicative of value.

 - Build contingencies into your offer.
 You need a way to cancel the contract if everything is not to your satisfaction without risking your earnest money deposit.